iSECPartners/scout/README.md

 # AWS Scout

 ## Description

+'''NOTE:''' Due to API changes, this software no longer works on modern AWS.
+Please see [Scout2](https://github.com/iSECPartners/Scout2) for a modern equivalent.

 The scale and variety of Amazon Web Servers (AWS) has created a constantly changing landscape.
 What was previously managed by enterprise IT groups is now done through a variety of Amazon-based services, leaving many